 Lake Van is the biggest lake in Turkey and the largest soda water lake in the world.
 Lake Van lies on the high grounds of the Eastern Anatolian district near the border with Iran.
 Formed by a crater created by a volcanic explosion of Mt.
 Nemrud, its elevation from the sea level is over 1600 metres.
 The water is not very suitable for drinking or irrigation because of its high salinity content – sodium chloride and sodizm carbonate.
 There is a scenic lookout close to the unpaved road on the eastern slope of Mt.
 Nemrut, accessible by car/MTB/hike – perfect to make a day of endurance exercise.

-Turkey has some truly stunning lakes and mountains you can get great Turkey vacations from Holiday Hypermarket and get amongst this amazing environment.
+Turkey has some truly stunning lakes and mountains you can get great Turkey breaks from Direct Line Holidays and get amongst this amazing environment.
 Such relaxing places and wonderful scenery if would be foolish to no explore this country.

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!